IBM/assetTracking/readme.md

 ![import](./images/import.png)

-Then paste in the contents of the **flow.json** file from this repo and click **Import**.
+Then paste in the contents of the [**flow.json**](./flow.json) file from this repo and click **Import**.

 ![flow](./images/flow.png)

-Now that we have our flow imported, we now need to use the IBM IoT Platform to facilitate communication between the virtual device and the local IoT application.
+Now that we have our flow imported, we now need to use the IBM Watson IoT Platform to facilitate communication between the virtual device and the local IoT application.

-# Connect with the IBM IoT Platform
+# Connect with the IBM Watson IoT Platform

-1. From the dashboard of IBM Cloud, click on the IBM IoT Platform service.
+1. From the dashboard of IBM Cloud, click on the IBM Watson IoT Platform service.
 You may need to expand the *Cloud Foundry services* section.
 2. On the overview page for the service, click on **Launch**

 ![launch](./images/launch.png)